INFERIOR NASAL CONCHA ANATOMY

 • Maxilla

-• Contributes to the architecture of the nasal cavity
+• Contributes to the architecture of your nasal cavity

 PROCESSES